Professional Policing HNC/HND/BA (Hons)

 Access to HE Course

-Access to HE courses aim to bring your academic skills and topical knowledge up to optimal standard for higher education study.
-If you undertake an Access to HE course and then successfully complete a degree programme, the remaining balance of your Advanced Learner Loan will be written off.
-Successful completion of our Business Studies Access to HE course will guarantee you progression onto this degree programme.
+Access to HE courses aim to bring your academic skills and topical knowledge up to Successful completion of our Business Studies Access to HE course will guarantee you progression onto this degree programme, subject to meeting specified criteria.

 We recognise a breadth of qualifications, speak to one of our advisers today to find out how we can help you.